JamesSwinton/ag-grid-readme/README.md

 ## Community

-AG Grid has a community of...
+AG Grid has a large community who have developed an entire ecosystem of community-built tools, extensions and utilities to help you create your next project, no matter which language or framework you use.
+Browse some examples below, or visit our [Community](https://www.ag-grid.com/community/) section to learn more.

 ### Tools & Extensions